AniketShewale266/100-Days-Coding-TalentBattle/README.md

 Day 17 coding Statement : Write a program to find the Factors of a number Description
 Get an input from the user and find the factors of the number.

+Day 18 coding Statement : Write a program to Add two fractions Description
+Get the values for numerator and denominator of two fractions, then add that fractions.
+Consider the following format x3/y3 = (x1/y1) + (x2/y2) here x3 = (x1*y2) + (x2*y1) and y3 = (y1*y2)

+Day 19 coding Statement : Write a program to identify if the number is Armstrong number or not Description
+Get an input number from user and check whether the given number is an Armstrong number or not.
+E.g. Let the number be 1634,
+Here 1^4 + 6^4 + 3 ^4 + 4^4 = 1634
+Therefore, this is an Armstrong number